 You can see from the above output that the input video is resized to 640X480.

-The moviepy library supports many video formats, codecs, and advanced editing features.
+The MoviePy library supports a wide range of video formats, codecs, and advanced editing features.
 However, it can be prolonged for larger videos and relies on FFmpeg and other libraries.
 So, FFmpeg must be installed on your system to work with moviepy.

 The time complexity is O(N) because it depends on the size of the video, which is N.